iamdamion/grepCIRCLE/README.md

   -v, --version         show program's version number and exit
 ```

+## Input and User Options
+File Inputs:
+The only hard-required input is an Authors.csv file.
+(See Example_Cleaned_Authors.csv for format).
+This file is typically created using the cleanBib [1] notebook, however, the example template can be used to create this file manually.

+User Options:
+The default colors for the output follows the color scheme outlines in Dworkin et al., 2020 [1], but each group of colors can be changed via input options.
+See -h (script help) for details and updates, but at the time of this release, the node colors and connection colors take space separated lists.
+The legend patches uses the node color scheme and can not be definted separately.
+The legend background can also be changed (to ease the b/w contrast).

 ## References:
 > [1] [D. Zhou, E. J. Cornblath, J. Stiso, E. G. Teich, J. D. Dworkin, A. S. Blevins, and D. S. Bassett, “Gender diversity statement and code notebook", v1.0, Zenodo, doi:10.5281/zenodo.3672109](https://github.com/dalejn/cleanBib)

 > [2] [J. D. Dworkin, K. A. Linn, E. G. Teich, P. Zurn, R. T. Shinohara, and D. S. Bassett, “The extent and drivers of gender imbalance in neuroscience reference lists,” Nat Neurosci (2020). https://doi.org/10.1038/s41593-020-0658-y](https://doi.org/10.1038/s41593-020-0658-y)

 ## Planned Updates
-- [ ] Order citations by year and add optional argument to highlight papers newer than X years.
+- [ ] Order citations by year and add optional argument to highlight papers newer than X years
-- [ ] Update order of source nodes and other small aesthetic updates.
+- [ ] Update order of source nodes and other small aesthetic updates
 - [ ] Add metrics window on right side of circle with counts of citation types and confidence of gender from genderAPI